 My gut told me something was wrong, but Sienna’s specialists remained hopeful that she would eventually catch-up.
 That day never came.
 At her first birthday, Sienna weighed 12 pounds placing her below the 0 percentile.
 The doctor’s finally agreed to investigate and genetic tests revealed our daughter had a rare mutation affecting her growth, appetite, and development – she was diagnosed with Russell-Silver Syndrome (RSS).
 My emotions didn’t know what to do with this new information…while we finally had clarity on why we had so many challenges, it was also more upsetting news.

 All this time, I beat myself up for not helping her grow.
 But she wasn’t like other kids.

 I realize now what I should have known back then…

-Being a mom to a small baby with feeding challenges is the hardest thing I’ve ever had to do.
+Being mother of a child with feeding challenges is the hardest thing I’ve ever had to do.

 - Certified Nutritional Practitioner (CNP)

 - Naturally Designed Pregnancy & Postnatal Nutrition” Certified